 - Thanksgiving, 4th Thursday and Friday in November

 Holidays occurring on Saturday are observed on the preceding Friday, and holidays occurring on Sunday are observed on the following Monday.
 When Christmas day falls on Friday or Saturday, the three-day holiday period shall be observed on Thursday, Friday, and the following Monday.
 When Christmas day falls on a Sunday or Monday, the preceding Friday, Monday and Tuesday shall be observed as holidays.

 Criminal & Traffic Court

 Magistrates mainly handle criminal and traffic offenses with a maximum fine of $500.00 or 30 days in jail.
-(State assessments will be added to fine imposed).
+(State assessments will be added to the fine imposed).
 You must appear in court at the specified date and time on your ticket or bond paper.
 All times are in military time.
-If you decide to mail in your bond rather than appearing in court, mail a money order, cashier’s check or bank certified check payable to Fairfield County Traffic Court to 115-BS.
-Congress Street, Winnsboro, SC 29180.
+If you decide to mail in your bond rather than appearing in court, mail a money order, cashier’s check, or bank-certified check payable to Fairfield County Traffic Court to 115 B South Congress Street, Winnsboro, SC 29180.
 Do not mail cash or personal check.
 Be sure to enclose a copy of the summons or the summons number on the money order.
-The payment must be received in the court on or before the scheduled court time.
+The payment must be received in court on or before the scheduled court time.
 The posting of bond does not affect your right to appear in court and receive a fair trial before the judge or to request a jury trial, provided the jury trial request is made in writing to the court before your court appearance date.
 If you fail to post bond or personally appear in court on the assigned court date, your home state motor vehicle division will be notified and your driver’s license may be subject to suspension until the matter is cleared with the trial court.
-Failure to appear in court or post bond in criminal cases will result in a bench warrant being issued for your arrest.
+Failure to appear in court or post bond in criminal cases may result in a bench warrant being issued for your arrest.